This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Heat a small skillet (about 8 in (20 cm) diameter) over medium to medium-high heat and grease lightly (use oil of choice or an oil mister).
 Pour 1/4 cup (60 mL) of batter onto the skillet and immediately, rapidly tilt in different directions to evenly distribute, like making crepes.
 Cook, covered with a lid, until the edges are golden and you see bubbles forming in the middle.
 The edges will curl inward when you lift the lid (about 1-2 minutes).
 Flip over, cover again, and cook until browned on the other side (1-2 more minutes).
 Repeat until the batter is used up.

-For the best low carb paleo tortillas, please see additional preparation and troubleshooting tips in the post above!
+- For the best coconut flour tortillas, please see additional preparation and troubleshooting tips in the post above!

 Want to save this recipe?